 -

-A flat octagonal box with a key lock and decorated with magnificent marquetry.
-On the lid, the decorative plant elements are arranged around a very delicate central motif; on the sides, a band with symmetrical plant elements has been arranged under another band of very elegant and simple geometric motifs, so as not to overshadow the former.
-The motifs on the box are reminiscent of Boulle-type marquetry due to their delicacy and design.
+A flat, octagonal box with a key lock, decorated with exquisite marquetry.
+On the lid, the vegetal motifs are arranged around a delicate central element; on the sides, a band of symmetrical vegetal elements is placed beneath another band of elegant and simple geometric motifs, so as not to detract from the former.
+The motifs on the box are reminiscent of Boulle-style marquetry in their delicacy and design.

 · Size: 53x53x18 cms.